Sendrowski/fastDFE/docs/index.rst

 **Workflow**: streamlining the overall data preparation and inference process:

-- Built-in VCF-to-SFS parser, with support for versatile stratification, site annotation, and filtering
+- Supported VCF-to-SFS parsing, with versatile stratification, site annotation, and filtering
 - Site-degeneracy annotation
 - Ancestral-allele annotation with outgroups
 - Utilities to determine the number of mutational target sites when monomorphic sites are not present in the provided VCF file